UModeler/UModeler.github.io/_sources/addtools.txt

 Bridge Tool
 ===================

 Fills space surrounded by the selected elements in following cases.
-The steps are as follows.
+The selection conditions to apply Bridge are as follows.

- 1. More than three vertices are selected.
+ - More than three vertices are selected.
- 2. Two unconnected edges are selected.
+ - Two unconnected edges are selected.
- 3. More than two connected edges are selected.
+ - More than two connected edges are selected.
- 4. More than two polygons are selected.
+ - More than two polygons are selected.

 Steps
 ---------